Alice in Wonderland (1951 film): Writing

+The first story meetings on Alice in Wonderland were held as early as in December 1938.
 Through various drafts of the script, many sequences that were present in Carroll's book drifted in and out of the story.
 However, Disney insisted that the scenes themselves keep close to those in the novel since most of its humor is in the writing.

 One omitted scene from the 1939 treatment of the film occurred outside the Duchess' manor, where the Fish Footman is giving a message to the Frog Footman to take to the Duchess, saying that she is invited to play croquet with the Queen of Hearts.
 Alice overhears this and sneaks into the kitchen of the manor, where she finds the Duchess' Cook maniacally cooking and the Duchess nursing her baby.
 The cook is spraying pepper all over the room, causing the Duchess and Alice to sneeze and the baby to cry.
 After a quick conversation between Alice and the Duchess, the hot-tempered Cook starts throwing pots and pans at the noisy baby.
 Alice rescues the baby, but as she leaves the house the baby turns into a pig and runs away.
 The scene was scrapped for pacing reasons.

 Another scene that was deleted from a later draft occurred in Tulgey Wood, where Alice encountered what appeared to be a sinister-looking Jabberwocky hiding in the dark, before revealing himself as a comical-looking dragon-like beast with bells and factory whistles on his head.
-A song, "Beware the Jabberwock", was also written.
-However, the scene was scrapped in favor of The Walrus and the Carpenter poem.
+A song, "Beware the Jabberwock", was also written, but the scene was scrapped in favor of The Walrus and the Carpenter poem.
 Out of a desire to keep the Jabberwocky poem in the film, it was made to replace an original song for the Cheshire Cat, "I'm Odd".

 Another deleted scene in Tulgey Wood shows Alice consulting with The White Knight, who was meant to be somewhat a caricature of Walt Disney.
 Although Disney liked the scene, he felt it was better if Alice learned her lesson by herself, hence the song "Very Good Advice".
+The Trial scene at the end of the film was edited with Alice being accused of teasing the Queen during a game of croquet rather than the Knave of Hearts being accused for stealing tarts the Queen made.

 Other characters, such as Mock Turtle and the Gryphon were discarded for pacing reasons, though they would later appear alongside Alice in some commercials.